+Mr Tan is a Chartered Accountant of Singapore (ISCA) and holds a Professional Accountancy Qualification from The Association of Chartered Certified Accountants (ACCA).
 Mr Chua joined Sanli in 2014 and currently serves as the Managing Director of Enviro Plant & Engineering Pte.
 Ltd..
 His primary focus is on delivering environmental engineering solutions for the industrial sector.